WPDevelopers/notificationx/README.txt

 = Is our website’s data legally safe with NotificationX?

 Yes.
 Your data is legally safe and we guarantee to not make use of your data under any circumstances.
+And your data stays at your site, so zero risk, its not like other SaaS based solution.

 == Screenshots ==
 1. Overview of few notification